 It can be scary when stocks decline.
 And even normal market volatility can be uncomfortable, especially with large day-to-day stock market moves.
 The market’s increase over time has raised the level of the Dow Jones Industrial Average (Dow), and as a result, 100-point (or even larger) shifts have become more common.
 That’s because 100 points aren’t what they used to be.

 For our example, let’s use the Dow’s milestone of 25,000.
 At this level, a gain or loss of 100 points would be less than 1% – it’s actually just 0.4%.

-In the 1970s and ’80s, a day when the Dow dropped 100 points was a big loss, as the table below shows.
-But more recently, daily Dow moves have frequently been 100 points or more.
-Of course, daily fluctuations sometimes pile up, and there’s always the possibility of a market pullback.
-But you’ll undoubtedly see more headlines when the Dow drops 100 points than when it rises 100 points.
+Looking back, a day when the Dow moved 100 points was a big gain or loss in the 1970s and 1980s.
+But more recently, daily Dow moves frequently have been 100 points or more.
+Of course, daily fluctuations sometimes pile up, and as we’ve seen recently, there’s always the possibility of a market pullback.

 |Average Dow Price||% Decline for 100-point Drop|

-Remember that selling is not your only option to limit losses.
-Review your portfolio with your financial advisor and rebalance to the appropriate mix of stocks and bonds, if necessary.
-You also can consider adding stocks at lower prices to take advantage of such market moves.
+Instead of worrying when the Dow drops 100 points or so, remember that’s just normal volatility.
+If you’re concerned about bigger declines, review your portfolio with your financial advisor.
+If necessary, rebalance to the appropriate mix of stocks and bonds, and be prepared to consider adding stock investments at lower prices to take advantage of such market moves.